Engee documentation

 • level hold - resets the output signal to the initial state when the reset signal is different from zero.

 The reset port has a direct input.
-If a block output signal is fed back into this port, either directly or through a series of direct-input blocks, an algebraic loop is produced.
-Use the block status port Integrator to feedback the block output without creating an algebraic loop.
+If the block output signal is fed back to this port, either directly or through a series of direct-input blocks, an algebraic loop is produced.
+Use the block status port of Integrator to feedback the block output without creating an algebraic loop.

 About the status port

-Selecting the Show state port checkbox in the block parameters dialogue box Integrator causes an additional output port, the state port, to appear at the top of the integrator block.
+Checking Show state port in the block parameters dialogue box Integrator results in an additional output port, the status port, at the top of the integrator block.

 integrator 1

-The output of the status port is the same as the output of the block’s standard output port, except in the following case.
+The output of the status port is the same as the standard block output port, except in the following case.
 If the block is reset at the current time step, the status port output represents the value that would have appeared on the standard block output if the block had not been reset.

 The output of the status port appears earlier in the time step than the output of the integrator block output port.
 Use the status port to open algebraic circuits in these simulation scenarios: